solacecommunity/angular-solace-message-client/apps/solace-message-client-testing-app/README.md

 # Solace message client testing app

-This is a primitive testing app similar to the Solace 'Try Me' client.
+Testing app for the `Angular Solace Message Client` library similar to the Solace 'Try Me' client.

-The main purpose of this testing app is to run e2e tests.
-However, it can also be used as a development starter.
+This application is deployed to https://solacecommunity.github.io/angular-solace-message-client/tryme.

-## How to start the testing app locally
+## How to start the testing app

 ```
 npm install